thomashefele/ExVivoOrganDataCapture/README.md

   ![Data_stamp_pic](https://user-images.githubusercontent.com/116929892/220245088-0e519bde-188c-45d3-9a0b-b1b669d2ede7.png)

 - If connected to a cloud database (see "Establishing Database Connection" below), the data will be uploaded to the database automatically.
-If not, the data can be retreived from csv files that can be found on the computer:
+If not, the data can be retrieved from csv files that can be found on the computer:

     - Donor information: donor_info.csv
     - iStat and Piccolo data: istat.csv, pic.csv